KG Canaleta

-Rommel Niño T. "KG" Canaleta (born February 12, 1982) is a Filipino professional basketball coach.
-He is currently the assistant coach for the Taichung Suns of the T1 League.
-He is also a former basketball player who played majority of his career in the Philippine Basketball Association (PBA).
+Rommel Niño T. "KG" Canaleta (born February 12, 1982) is a Filipino professional basketball player for the Biñan Tatak Gel of the Maharlika Pilipinas Basketball League (MPBL) and Pilipinas Super League (PSL).
+He is also a former assistant coach for the Taichung Suns of the T1 League.
+He played majority of his career in the Philippine Basketball Association (PBA).
 A 6-6 athletic forward, he is fondly called by nicknames like KG, The Big Ticket, and The Da Vinci of Dunk.
 He won the 2005, 2006, 2007, 2010 and 2012 PBA Slam Dunk Contests and led the Air21 Express to a third-place finish in the 2006 PBA Philippine Cup.